Chart Color Schemes

 North Nowra - Bomaderry is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 The dwelling structure in North Nowra - Bomaderry, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
-The home ownership level in North Nowra - Bomaderry was at 40.2%, with the remaining dwellings either mortgaged (31.7%) or rented (28.2%).
-The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro NSW's average.
-The median weekly rent figure was recorded at $346, compared to Non-Metro NSW's $350.
-Nationally, North Nowra - Bomaderry's median mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+This compares to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
+Home ownership in North Nowra - Bomaderry was at 40.2%, with mortgaged dwellings at 31.7% and rented dwellings at 28.2%.
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average.
+The median weekly rent was $346, compared to Non-Metro NSW's $350.
+Nationally, North Nowra - Bomaderry's median monthly mortgage repayments were lower at $1,733 than the Australian average of $1,863, and median weekly rents were also lower at $346 compared to the national figure of $375.

 Frequently Asked Questions - Housing